graveyard/kinesis-to-firehose/README.md

 Consumes records from Kinesis and writes to Firehose.

+## Makefile modification
+`make generate` depends on `install_deps`, which can be slow.
+Feel free to comment that out locally.
+Just avoid committing it so that people who clone the repo don't get into an unbuildable state.

+(If you get an error about `mocks/mockfirehose.go` being empty, delete the file, `make install_deps` and `make generate`.)

 ## Running the Consumer

 To build and run the consumer, set required env vars.
 Then run, `make run`.